kamaldeen91/qsp-modeling-with-python/README.md

 ## Installation
 This software works with Python 3.7 or previous versions.
 In addition ensure the following prerequisite packages - numpy, pandas and scipy. are installed.
-> Prerequisite - Python 3.7 (or previous release), numpy, pandas, scipy and scikit-learn
+> Prerequisite - Python 3.7 (or previous release), numpy, pandas and scipy.

 First **Clone** or **download** this repository